SOCATA TB family: Restructure and end of production

 During the early 2000s, a major worldwide downturn in the aviation industry resulting from the 2001 9/11 terrorist attacks in the United States had severely impacted sales of the TB family.
 During 2003, the decision was made to suspend serial production of the type and substantial efforts were launched to establish new outsourcing arrangements, particularly focused upon companies within eastern European companies.
 By mid-2004, SOCATA expected to produce a maximum of 30 aircraft that year, substantially lower than the capacity available.
-In addition to cost-saving efforts, aimed at reducing costs by at least 30 per cent; a detailed study was also conducted into future of the TB family, including an examination of a projected all-composite derivative of the existing aircraft.
+In addition to cost-saving efforts, aimed at reducing costs by at least 30 per cent; a detailed study was also conducted into the future of the TB family, including an examination of a projected all-composite derivative of the existing aircraft.
 During March 2004, SOCATA transferred all of its sales and marketing operations from its office in Paris to its manufacturing site in Tarbes as a cost-saving measure.